scara/moodle-local_davroot/README.txt

 This Moodle local plugin uses SabreDAV, a WebDAV framework for PHP, to map the Moodle Files API into DAV Resources and Collections.

-To install using git, type this command in the root of your Moodle
+To install using git, type this command in the root of your Moodle installation:
-installation:
-    git clone git://github.com/scara/moodle-local_davroot.git ./
+    git clone git://github.com/scara/moodle-local_davroot.git ./local/davroot
 Then add '/local/davroot' to your git ignore or local exclude.

 Alternatively, download the tar.gz/zip from:
     https://github.com/scara/moodle-local_davroot/tarball/master
     https://github.com/scara/moodle-local_davroot/zipball/master
-and uncompress it into a temp folder.
-Then move the 'local' folders into your Moodle installation folder.
+and uncompress it into the 'local' folder.
+Then rename the new folder into 'davroot'.

 Log into your Moodle instance as admin: the installation process will start.